wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 It is advisable to put a link to this repository in the description field of your API client since this README is the only source of documentation for the monitor.

 #### Token Lifetime
 Even though new tokens are being obtained from the subscriber, the token itself is still generated on the publisher and is therefore subject to replication delay.
 The subscriber does not store the token that is obtained during the API call to get a new token.
 Therefore, it is recommended that the lifetime of the token must be at least 30 seconds in order to overcome replication delay.
-In addition, the token lifetime and exceed both the monitor interval and configured `BUFFER_TIME` (10 minutes/600 seconds by default).
+In addition, the token lifetime and exceed both the monitor `Interval` and configured `BUFFER_TIME` (10 minutes/600 seconds by default).

 The default token lifetime of 8 hours is likely acceptable for most environments that don't have security requirements that dictate shorter token lifetimes.